RenCloud/InformatiCup2017/source/explanationjonas.rst

 The GUI is build with PyQt5.
 PyQt5 is based on Qt which is a cross-plattform libary in C++.
 It is accessible with many high-level APIs for modern desktop and mobile system development.
 PyQt5 is a comprehensive set of Python bindings for Qt v5.
-Not all parts are completly implements but 35 are.
+Not all parts are completely implemented but 35 are.
 Enough to build our functioning GUI.
-Qt has powerfull features to make nice graphical interfaces which can run on different platforms.
+Qt has powerful features to make nice graphical interfaces which can run on different platforms.
 More Information about `PyQt5 <https://www.riverbankcomputing.com/software/pyqt/download5>`_.

 **************************************